 Besides the land registry, there may be some other ways to work out the freehold status of a property laid out below.
-It is useful to note that these may not be as accurate but could give you a good indication.
+It is useful to note that these may not be as accurate and certainly won’t give you details like if the flat is share of freehold.
+Nonetheless, it should give you a good indication.

 Look on your property documents

 The document given by a lender or a conveyancer should tell you about all of the details of the property, especially if you have bought it yourself.
 Have a look here for the world freehold or leasehold.
 It could be the case that the property used to have leasehold ownership but it expired, resulting in a freehold reversion.